 Packed with Portuguese heritage, the small coastal town of El Jadida makes for a fantastic day trip from Casablanca, just 45-minute journey south down the coast.
 Travellers come to El Jadida for its long sandy beach and to see it’s 16th-century Unesco-protected old town – Cité Portugaise – the most European looking of Morocco’s medinas due to its history as one of the earliest European colonial outposts.
 The fortified old town has narrow alleys lined with towering colourful walls, hefty ramparts and splendours like the 16th-century Church of the Assumption and the Grande Mosquée de – with a distinct five-sided minaret.
 The eerie vaulted cisterns (used in Orson Welles’ 1951 film, Othello) and citadel are also a must-see.

-Best things to do in Morocco
+Best things to do whilst on a cruise in Morocco

 Haggle in a souk